espressomd/espresso/doc/sphinx/inter.rst

 Setting up interactions
 =======================

-In |es|, interactions are set up and investigated by the``interactions`` module.
+In |es|, interactions are set up and investigated by the ``interactions`` module.
 There are mainly two types of interactions: non-bonded and bonded interactions.

-Non-bonded interactions only depend on the *type* of the two involved particles.
+Non-bonded interactions only depend on the *type* of the two particles involved.
 This also applies to the electrostatic interaction; however, due to its long-ranged nature, it requires special care and |es| handles it separately with a number of state-of-the-art algorithms.
 To specify particle type and charge see :ref:`Setting up particles`.